 An alternative to wiping everything down with travel disinfectant wipes is to scan germy areas with a UV light sanitizing wand, which kills more than 99 percent of bacteria and viruses.
 These are particularly handy for surfaces that are tricky to sanitize with a wipe, such as hotel beds or sofas.

-When soap and water aren’t available—in the middle of a long car ride, for instance, or during a hike—hand sanitizer is the next best thing to protect your travel health.
+When soap and water aren’t available, hand sanitizer is the next best thing to protect your travel health.
 Rub a little into your hands before treating yourself to a snack or touching your face.

 First Aid Kit